 So yesterday I decided to paint.
 In fact what I decided was I would spend time in the studio alone, door closed, phone and computer off.

-Painting did n't wash or at least not in the sophisticated ways I demand as a painter.
 Process woman just process if you have n't painted for weeks, months how can you expect to sit down and paint masterfully?
 It is like drawing you have to maintain a daily practice.

-I normally start with writing as my in but the paint too long in its tubes still did not want to play or stretch across the paper or canvas.
+normally start with writing as my in but the paint too long in its tubes still did not want to play or stretch across the paper or canvas.

 Instead it was the words that poured out in a bile like process of anger, frustration and sadness.
 That was where my emotional state was yesterday afternoon.
 Strangely a pile of paper bags caught my eye.
 The words expressed onto them demanded to become a mini installation in my studio.